David Walker (abolitionist): Immediate significance

 Walker's Appeal did not gain the favor of most abolitionists or free black people because its message was considered too radical.

 That said, a handful of white antislavery advocates were radicalized by the pamphlet.
 The Boston Evening Transcript noted in 1830 that some black people regarded the Appeal "as if it were a star in the east guiding them to freedom and emancipation."
-White Southerners' fears about a black-led challenge to slavery—fears the Appeal stoked—came to pass just a year later in the Nat Turner's Rebellion, which inspired them to adopt harsher laws in an attempt to subdue and control slaves and free black people.
+White Southerners' fears about a black-led challenge to slavery—fears the Appeal stoked—came to pass just a year later in Nat Turner's Rebellion, which inspired them to adopt harsher laws in an attempt to subdue and control slaves and free black people.

 William Lloyd Garrison, one of the most influential American abolitionists, began publishing The Liberator in January 1831, not long after the Appeal was published.
 Garrison, who believed slaveowners would be punished by God, rejected the violence Walker advocated but recognized that slaveowners were courting disaster by refusing to free their slaves.
 "Every sentence that they write — every word that they speak — every resistance that they make, against foreign oppression, is a call upon their slaves to destroy them," Garrison wrote.

 Walker's Appeal and the slave rebellion led by Nat Turner in Virginia in 1831 struck fear into the hearts of slave owners.
 Though there is no evidence to suggest that the Appeal specifically informed or inspired Turner, it could have, since the two events were just a few years apart; white people were panicked about the possibility of future insurrections.
 Southern states passed laws restricting free black people and slaves.
 Many white people in Virginia and neighboring North Carolina believed that Turner was inspired by Walker's Appeal or other abolitionist literature.